cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 - `affected` - shows what was changed for the component.
 The possible values are:

   - `stack.vars` - the `vars` component section in the stack config has been modified

   - `stack.env` - the `env` component section in the stack config has been modified

   - `stack.settings` - the `settings` component section in the stack config has been modified

   - `stack.metadata` - the `metadata` component section in the stack config has been modified

   - `component` - the Terraform or Helmfile component that the Atmos component provisions has been changed

+  - `stack.settings.spacelift.admin_stack_context` - the Atmos component for the Spacelift admin stack that has been affected by the changes.
+     This will be included only if all the following is true:

+    - The `atmos describe affected` is executed with the `--include-spacelift-admin-stacks=true` flag

+    - Any of the affected Atmos components has configured the section `settings.spacelift.admin_stack_context` pointing to the Spacelift admin stack that manages the components.
+For example:

+      ```yaml title="stacks/orgs/cp/tenant1/_defaults.yaml"
+      settings:
+        spacelift:
+          # All Spacelift child stacks for the `tenant1` tenant are managed by the
+          # `tenant1-ue2-prod-infrastructure-tenant1` Spacelift admin stack.
+          # The `admin_stack_context` attribute is used to find the affected Spacelift
+          # admin stack for each affected Atmos stack
+          # when executing the command
+          # `atmos describe affected --include-spacelift-admin-stacks=true`
+          admin_stack_context:
+            component: infrastructure-tenant1
+            tenant: tenant1
+            environment: ue2
+            stage: prod
+      ```

+    - The Spacelift admin stack is enabled by `settings.spacelift.workdpace_enabled` set to `true`.
+For example:

+      ```yaml title="stacks/catalog/terraform/spacelift/infrastructure-tenant1.yaml"
+      components:
+        terraform:
+          infrastructure-tenant1:
+            metadata:
+              component: spacelift
+              inherits:
+                - spacelift-defaults
+            settings:
+              spacelift:
+                workspace_enabled: true
+        ```

 <br/>